‘How can I make my church more fun?‘ is a question we all try to answer every now and then.

 There are always fun church event ideas to explore, no matter the occasion, constraints, objectives, and budget.
 Here are 15 event ideas ready for you to choose from!

-- Church picnic: A picnic is a perfect way to go out with church members, enjoy the sun, good food, and conversation.
+- Church picnic: An all church picnic is a perfect way to go out with church members, enjoy the sun, good food, and conversation.
 Young families can find this as an ideal platform to meet other young families, and their kids get to interact with each other.

 - Fundraising walk-a-thon: Is there a church member who might need help with funds?
 Are you trying to raise awareness for a church initiative?
 A walk-a-thon could be a great idea to involve members and raise funds from the community.
 You could organize a walk through the neighborhood, going door-to-door asking for donations.